 A synkinesis patient may display various facial muscle patterns.
-In many instances, a synkinesis patient’s eyes may twitch or close when this individual laughs or smiles.
+In many instances, eye closure can be challenging, and a patient’s eyes may twitch or close when this individual laughs or smiles.
 Also, facial synkinesis may cause the corner of the mouth to pull upward in patients who have regained their facial tone.
 The synkinetic (simultaneous) movement of muscles can cause the corner of the mouth (depressor anguli oris, platysma and mentalis muscles) to droop and elevate nearby muscles (zygomaticus major and minor).
-Therefore, it may be difficult for a synkinesis patient to smile appropriately.
+Therefore, it may be difficult for a patient to smile appropriately.

 Other signs of facial synkinesis include: